chain/multitool/specification.md

         name:  "Schnorr" | "VRF" | ...
         group: "Ristretto" | "Decaf448" | "P256k1" | "P256r1" | ...
         xof:   "SHAKE128" | ...
+        extralabels: {...}
     }

 * `protocol.name` - a variable-length string, identifying a protocol name.
 * `protocol.group` - a variable-length string identifying an elliptic curve and related parameters.
 * `protocol.xof` - a variable-length string identifying an extensible-output hash function.
+* `protocol.extralabels` - an additional labelset (could be empty) that customizes the given protocol for the higher-level protocols

 Each `group` label defines the following parameters: